 Do you want the child to look like one or both of you?
 If so, concentrate on those physical resemblances.

 Sometimes it is important that the child is of the same heritage as one or both of the partners.
 You can expect to wait longer for certain minority groups.
+Reviewing the available Canadian egg donation options can give you a broader view of the donor pool.

-If high intelligence is important, then look for someone who has done well in in terms of their education or career.
+If high intelligence is important, then look for someone who has done well in terms of their education or career.
 If you want a child who is adaptable to change, perhaps someone who has travelled extensively and enjoys challenges.
 The same goes for artistic abilities.

 Medical Assessment